All Episodes

 Here is this little sentence.

-A gallop poll shows that no matter what their income or political affiliation, an overwhelming majority of Americans prefer economic growth over income redistribution as the best way to fix the economy.
+A Gallup poll shows that no matter what their income or political affiliation, an overwhelming majority of Americans prefer economic growth over income redistribution as the best way to fix the economy.

 Now, this has not been publicized.

-U.S. news dug this out, but this is an in a in a poll about something else.
+U.S. News dug this out, but this is in a poll about something else.

 No matter what their income or political affiliation, overwhelming majority of Americans prefer economic growth over income redistribution as the best way to fix the economy.

-Well, in the sand political world, Barack Obama, the Democrat Party would not even stand a chance here.
+Well, in a sane political world, Barack Obama, the Democrat Party would not even stand a chance here.

 Rush, it's Glenn Beck, and I just wanted to wish you happy anniversary.

-Glenn Beck, part of the Premier Radio stable, syndicated broadcaster shows.
+Glenn Beck, part of the Premier Radio's stable syndicated broadcast shows.

 Thank you very much, Glenn.